 At Denise’s home, she informs her husband, Ron, that she has being seeing a counselor and she'd like him to join her.
 He blows up at her for sharing the details of their personal lives with strangers.
 He screams that she’s a narcissist who needs to keep her mouth shut in the future.
 Then confronts her about her secret life online and storms out of the room.
 Denise laments her situation (“Only the Lonely”) before signing back in and asking April to meet her at Frank's Tavern.

 It's open mic night at Frank's Tavern and Ron is the first performer ("The Sweet Bell That Tolls") and the bar goes crazy.
 After the show, Denise arrives and the conversation quickly goes downhill when Denise inadvertently refers to April as a man.
 April becomes angry, starts to leave, turns and tells Denise that her problem is how she chooses to communicate with people.
 Shocked, Denise gets it, apologizes and thanks April for her candor.
 They laugh it off, but Denise starts to realize she's been unkind (to many people) and tells April she'll try to be a better friend in the future.

 Meanwhile, at the Gender Identity Center, Carl drops in on Mark, who informs him that they are doing a hypnosis session that evening and Carl asks if he can attend and Mark agrees, but Carl doubts he could ever be hypnotized.
 As Mark gets ready for a meeting, April stops in only to find Carl mistakenly call her Angel.
 He seems to look right past her in real life despite the intimate relationship the two share online.
-Apriil calls home support and sings ("My Someday Comes Today").
-As she leaves, Denise shows up and calls Carl by his screen name, monetarily confusing him.
+April calls home for support and sings ("My Someday Comes Today").
+As she leaves, Denise shows up and runs into Carl and refers to him by his screen name Chuck, monetarily confusing him.
 They all agree to attend the hypnosis session later in the evening.